aglcorreia/resume.md/resume.md

 =================
 ----

->  Data Scientist building machine learning models to prevent
+>  I'm a Data Scientist fighting fraud at Feedzai.
->  payment fraud at Feedzai.
-I am motivated and fast-learning,
+>  I love working with data, and I've been doing it professionally for 6+ years.
->  and I've been working with data for the past 6 years.
+>  I'm motivated and fast-learning, while also relaxed and friendly.

 ----

 Experience
 ----------

-**Data Scientist, Feedzai Aug-19 to Present**
+**Data Scientist, Feedzai <br> Aug-19 to Now**

 :   * Developing and deploying tree-based machine learning models for real-time transaction fraud scoring at global merchants and acquirers
-    * Building data validation and preprocessing pipelines for large distributed batches of data using Spark
+    * Building data validation and preprocessing pipelines for large distributed datasets using Spark
     * Contributing to internal tools for model training pipelines and for model explainability
     * Working closely with software engineers, project managers and subject matter experts under the Agile methodology
     * Working closely with client stakeholders to discuss models, fraud detection strategies and data issues

 **Advisor, Bank of Portugal <br> Sep-14 to Jul-19**
 :   * Producing research reports as an analyst of the banking sector analysis team in the Banking Supervision Department
-    * Developing ETL and pipeline procedures to feed data visualizations and financial modelling reports
+    * Developing ETL and data pipelines to feed data visualizations and financial modelling
     * Contributing to international working groups at the European Central Bank and the European Banking Authority